 A world-class community Nestled just south of Colorado’s capital city, Castle Rock is a thriving world-class community.
 With more than 80,000 residents, Castle Rock values its small-Town character, its traditional Downtown core and its regular community events.

 Full-service municipality Castle Rock is a full-service municipality.
-It employees about 566 full-time employees to provide police, fire, emergency medical, parks, recreation, water and transportation services.
+It employs about 566 full-time employees to provide police, fire, emergency medical, parks, recreation, water and transportation services.
 The Town also serves as the Douglas County seat and is home to headquarters for the Douglas County School District, Douglas County, the Douglas County Sheriff’s Office and a local Colorado State Patrol troop.

 Community growth Slated to grow to 130,000-150,000 residents, the Town will continue to provide high-quality services while preserving the community's history and heritage.
 At the same time, the Town will remain physically freestanding from the rest of the metro area.